F+F School of Art and Design Zürich: History

 The F+F was founded in 1971 by Bendicht Fivian, Peter Gygax, Peter Jenny, Hansjörg Mattmüller, Doris Stauffer, and Serge Stauffer.
 It was the first progressive art school in Switzerland.
 Embracing the revolutionary spirit of 1968, it wanted to be a non-elitist alternative for art and design training and welcomed the wider population to its evening and Saturday courses.
 The F+F was an alternative to the Zurich University of the Arts, which at that time only offered classes in applied arts.
 Without a main school building, classes were initially taught at various locations around the city, including in the Jugendkulturhaus Dynamo, which was the center of the political movements of the 1980s Zürich.
 In need of a larger location, the F+F moved to a warehouse in Altstetten Zurich, a building which previously housed the art collection of the Swiss company UBS.
 The F+F has also use of a large studio at the Rote Fabrik since its beginning.
 The main building hosts a canteen and a printing workshop.

 The school has evolved from a registered society into a charitable foundation in 2006.
 The founding members of the Board of Trustees were among others art historian Juri Steiner, publisher Walter Keller, entrepreneur Werner Kieser, and film director Samir.
 The school is supported from both the City of Zürich and the Canton of Zürich.

 Education

-Art and media studies at F+F are nationally recognized higher professional qualification (Art Diploma).
-Matura (completion of secondary school) is not required for admission, meaning that the school offers an alternative to studying at a Swiss Hochschule.
-Studies at F+F are practically oriented, but the student also acquires a sound theoretical knowledge of the subject.

-The F+F runs Film, Photography, Fashion, Fine Art and Graphic Design Programmes, an Art & Design Foundation Year and two specialised EFZ classes in Photography and Graphic for leading to an Federal Diploma of Vocational Education and Training.
+The F+F runs Film, Photography, Fashion, Fine Art and Graphic Design programmes, a Foundation course and two programmes leading to an Federal Diploma of Vocational Education and Training EFZ of either of Photography or Graphic Design.
 It also offers classes and workshops for young people and for adults.

+Students of the F+F graduate with a nationally recognized higher professional qualification (Art Diploma).
+Matura (completion of secondary school) is not required for admission, the F+F thereby offering an alternative to studying at a Swiss Hochschule.
+Studies at F+F are practically oriented, but the students also acquire sound theoretical knowledge of the subject.